German Solo: History

-In 1839, it is described as the "German Hombre" and "with great cause" because it is really an emulation of French Quadrille or four-player Hombre.
+In 1839, it is described as the "German hombre" and "with great cause" because it is really an emulation of French quadrille or four-player hombre.
 At that time it was popular with the middle classes, especially across the whole of north Germany down to the River Lahn and Rhine region.
-In Prussia, Saxony and the like it was usually played with German-suited cards and that factor alone – having 32 cards instead of 40 – made it simpler than Hombre.
+In Prussia, Saxony and the like it was usually played with German-suited cards and that factor alone – having 32 cards instead of 40 – made it simpler than hombre.
+In 1836 it was being played in Mecklenburg by the lower classes, exclusively with French-suited cards, alongside Dreikart, Fünfkart and Schafskopf, the dignitaries playing whist, Boston, ombre, faro and, less often, solo as well.

-In north Germany it was the most popular game in the period leading up to the First World War; afterwards it was superseded by Skat.
-As Grünberg notes in 1938 "before the war we mostly played Solo.
-Now everyone plays Skat.
-Only in the pub, when there is a lot of conversation is a social game of cards played, and that game is called 'Knüffeln'".
+In north Germany it was the most popular game in the period leading up to the First World War; afterwards it was superseded by skat.
+As Grünberg notes in 1938 "before the war we mostly played solo.
+Now everyone plays skat.
+Only in the pub, when there is a lot of conversation is a social game of cards played, and that game is called Knüffeln".

-The game is still recorded in modern Anglo-American and German games compendia.
+The game is still recorded in modern Anglo-American and German games compendia and Gisela Muhr (2014) says it is mainly found in the Münsterland region of central Germany, where it is dialectically known as Sollo, but appears to be threatened with extinction.